Loophole-Labs-Archive/parasite/README.md

 After checking out the repo, run `npm install` or `yarn install` to install dependencies.
 Then, run `npm run test` or `yarn test` to run the tests.

+Use `npm run dev` or `yarn dev` to start the development server with nodemon

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at [https://github.com/Loophole-Labs/parasite][HOMEPAGE].
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.